tbidne/charon/README.md

 Available options:
-  -f,--force               If enabled, will not ask before deleting path(s).
+  --no-prompt              If enabled, will not ask before deleting path(s).

   --indices                If active, allows deleting by index instead of trash
                            name.
 Incompatible with explicit paths.